web2py/py4web/docs/chapter-16.rst

 **Q.get_cookie**

-Extracts a cookie by name from the header of cookies in the current page:
-Returns null if the cookie does not exist.
+Extracts a cookie by name from the header of cookies in the current page: returns null if the cookie does not exist.
 Can be used within the JS of a page to retrieve a session cookie in case it is needed to call an API.

 .. code:: javascript